cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, for all kernel objects /usr/share/relink/kernel/$BUILD, this security vulnerability would be closed.

 Keeping all link-reordering as a purely-mathematical segment-shuffling operation on a reference kernel binary and the discarding of the link kit concept entirely is desirable as a a complete alternative if polymorphic kernels are what is wanted.
-OpenBSD's stance on firmware blobs is ironic because the link kit is in-effect a firmware blob representing OpenBSD, and effectively a weak implementation of a single-level store, so the security analysis that Paul Karger applied to Multics now applies to OpenBSD.
+OpenBSD's stance on firmware blobs is ironic because the link kit is in-effect a firmware blob representing OpenBSD, and reorder_kernel is effectively a weak implementation of a single-level store, so the security analysis that Paul Karger applied to Multics now applies to OpenBSD.

 OpenBSD's historical focus on isolation from attacks from outside the system neglects attacks from below or inside neglects a focus on both system and data integrity.